opencitations/oc_graphenricher/docs/usage.md

 `merge_clusters()` uses the mapping keys as surviving entity URIs and merges only the values listed for each key.
 It does not discover additional duplicate clusters.
 Use `merge_clusters_and_save()` to run the same caller-provided merge and then write the graph and provenance through the configured storage.

+Manual clusters can contain responsible agents, bibliographic resources or identifiers, but each cluster must contain only one entity type.
+Identifier clusters are accepted only when every merged identifier has the same scheme and literal as the survivor.
+Otherwise `merge_clusters()` raises `ValueError` before changing the graph.

 For provenance generated during deduplication, use the same storage options used for enrichment.